 Notes

 - There's no need to brown the ribs in oil before baking them.
 I tried it both ways, and I think these are just as good when you don't go through the extra step of browning them first in a skillet.
-I was VERY grateful when I realized that I can skip this annoying step.
+I was grateful when I realized I could skip this annoying step.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them gently, in the microwave, covered, at 50% power.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them covered in the microwave at 50% power.
 This is one of those dishes where the leftovers taste great, as long as you take care not to dry them out when you reheat them.

 Nutrition per Serving